Student wearing a mask in the library

 4. Using the library

 The University library is full of resources to help you with your studies - both in person and remotely.
-As well as physical books and resources, you can access over 700,000 ebooks and hundreds of online journals.
-You can also speak to the librarians to help with finding the materials you need, by email or live chat via the library website
+As well as physical books and resources, you can access over 900,000 ebooks and hundreds of online journals.
+You can also speak to the librarians to help with finding the materials you need, in person, by email or live chat via the library website

 5. Exams and assessments

-Some exams and assessments will take place on campus, but many will take place online.
-Your course leader will let you know about the plans for the assessment on your course and any changes as a result of Covid.
+Exams and assessments take place on campus or online.
+Your course leader will let you know about the plans for the assessment on your course.
 You'll know in plenty of time if assessment plans change so you won’t be disadvantaged.

-If you can't complete an assessment on time because of self-isolation or illness, you can apply for extenuating circumstances so you’re assessed fairly.
+If you can't complete an assessment on time, you can apply for extenuating circumstances so you’re assessed fairly.

 Please get in touch with us if you have specific questions about how your course will be delivered.